flowdas/cpython/Doc/tutorial/stdlib.rst

    >>> from urllib.request import urlopen
    >>> with urlopen('http://tycho.usno.navy.mil/cgi-bin/timer.pl') as response:
    ...     for line in response:
-   ...         line = line.decode('utf-8')  # 바이너리 데이터를 텍스트로 디코딩.
+   ...         line = line.decode('utf-8')  # Decoding the binary data to text.
-   ...         if 'EST' in line or 'EDT' in line:  # 동부 시간대를 찾습니다 ...             print(line)
+   ...         if 'EST' in line or 'EDT' in line:  # look for Eastern Time ...             print(line)

    <BR>Nov.
 25, 09:43:32 PM EST